Plank Road's Regular Events

 The Plank Road String Band will provide lively music, and a caller will walk you through all the dances at our Old-Time Barn Dance -- No Experience Necessary!

-Tables will be set up around
+Tables will be set up around the edge of the room for

 visiting with friends and enjoying music between dances.